Anatoly03/RegexCensor/README.md

 -   Run `npm run test` to test the code with mocha.
 -   Run `npm run check` to test different phrases in the console.
+-   Run `npm run codegen` to generate rust code files from `latin.txt` and `universal.txt`
+-   Run `npm run build` to build web assembly from rust code in `/lib` to `/build`
+-   Run `npm run wat` to build web assembly textfile from wasm in `/build`

 ## Sources

 Inspired from: https://www.cs.cmu.edu/~biglou/resources/bad-words.txt
 Inspired from: https://github.com/Minehut/MinehutBOT/blob/master/src/util/censorRules.ts

 _No content was directly cloned or copied, I took my time to rethink every regex.
-The only thing that are similar are the words._
+The only thing that are similar are the words.
+This statement does not apply to `latin.txt` which is copied from_ https://github.com/dundalek/latinize/blob/master/latinize.js